LynarStudios/ls-standard-library/README.md

 - fetching the library version can now be achieved by using a dedicated __LibraryVersion__ class - the usage of a static function for this purpose has been removed completely
 - missing nodiscard attributes have been added to library classes
 - rename "types" folder in __core__ submodule to stick to naming convention
+- key-value file standard has been removed from this library and is replaced by section-pair file standard

 #### Fixes ####